CrisztinaZudor/Humor-Detection/README.md

 ## Project Description

 This project utilizes the DistilBERT model, a streamlined version of the BERT transformer, to classify short texts based on their humor content.
 The model processes a dataset of 200,000 labeled texts, which include both humorous and non-humorous examples, to learn and predict the nuances that differentiate humorous interactions.
+The model achieved a final loss of 0.1926 and an accuracy of 0.9400, indicating a satisfactory performance in classifying humor in text.

 ## Dataset